Chairman Steps Down As NPR Grapples With Harassment Crisis

 NPR has placed David Sweeney, recently promoted to the position of chief news editor, on paid administrative leave as it reviews recent allegations about his conduct.
 Sweeney is among the network's top five news executives.
 The network has declined specific comment but says it takes allegations seriously and takes the responsibility of reviewing them seriously as well.

-Three female journalists — two of whom are still NPR employees — confirmed that they had filed complaints against Sweeney in the wake of the Oreskes revelations.
+Three female journalists — two of whom are still NPR employees — confirmed that they had filed complaints against Sweeney following the Oreskes revelations.
 Their complaints stem from isolated encounters in 2002 and 2007 and a series of interactions in more recent years.
 Conversations with friends of each of the women validated, in broad strokes, their accounts, saying that they had spoken about the incidents either contemporaneously or before the Oreskes scandal.

 Sweeney declined to comment for this story, saying he was cooperating with the network's formal review process.

 The three women were all in their late 20s when the incidents allegedly occurred and expressed varying degrees of unease over filing complaints.
-Yet each said she shared her experiences to ensure that inappropriate behavior that was tolerated or ignored in the past would be scrutinized more seriously now.
+But each said she shared her experience to ensure that inappropriate behavior that was tolerated or ignored in the past would be scrutinized more seriously now.

 "I felt that NPR didn't maintain a safe place for reporting these things when they happen," said one former producer, no longer at the network, who filed complaints about two men at NPR.
 The producer said some people emerge out of such experiences unscathed.